anko/hudkit/readme.md

 ## Features

- - Works with multiple monitors.
+ - Works with multiple monitors, and connecting/disconnecting them.
  - Has a [JavaScript API](#javascript-api), so scripts on the page can query monitor layout and change which areas of the overlay are clickable, for example.
  - Small executable.
-Uses system GTK and WebKit libraries, not some big Chromium bundle.
+Uses native GTK and WebKit libraries.
- - Supports relatively modern web APIs like WebSockets, WebAudio, WebGL, etc.
+ - Supports modern web APIs like WebSockets, WebAudio, WebGL, etc.

+OS:  Linux (X11) yes.
+OS X maybe.
+Linux (Wayland) no.  Windows no.

 ## Quick start